 Mind's published research

-You can take a look at our research reports and presentations here.
+You can take a look at our current research projects here.

 Topic: The National Disability Insurance Scheme (NDIS)

 Understanding people with psychosocial disability as choice-makers in the context of the NDIS (2018) - Choice and control are central to the design of the National Disability Insurance Scheme (NDIS).
 However, the application of choice for people with psychosocial disability remains largely unexamined in the empirical literature.
 This study explores how people with psychosocial disability make choices in the context of the NDIS, the supports they draw on and their understandings of themselves as choice-makers.